 The directory you enter here must be the same as the root directory you opt when configuring an HTTPS endpoint on the webserver.
 For example, if you have configured an HTTPS endpoint and selected c:\rootfolder as your root directory in IIS, then you must use c:\rootfolder for your Pull Local Directory.

 Enter the IP addresses or the MAC addresses of the server.
 Separate each address with commas.

 IP addresses use periods as normal but MAC addresses do not use any punctuation in this form.

-Pull Frequency.
-Enter the frequency in minutes that the pull server monitors with the UEM console for changes in the product.
-Max Pull Connections Modify this value to throttle the maximum number of simultaneous connections used to pull content from the Workspace ONE Cloud.
-The default value is 2.
+Pull Frequency Enter the frequency in minutes that the pull server monitors with the Workspace ONE UEM console for changes in the product.
 Max Push Connections Modify this value to throttle the maximum number of simultaneous connections used to push content to Relay Servers.
 The default value is 50.
-Report Status Batch Size As content is distributed to targets Relay Servers, Cloud Relay reports the transfer status of each Relay Server to the Workspace ONE Cloud.
+Report Status Batch Size As content distributes to target Relay Servers, Cloud Relay reports the transfer status of each Relay Server to the Workspace ONE Cloud.
 Modify this value to throttle the number of Relay Server statuses to include in each batch.
 The default value is 100 statuses per batch.

 - Select Save.